File Formats Reference

 ---

-Note: This field is informational and does not affect rule selection.
+Note: This field is metadata and does not affect rule selection.

 expand (optional)